Kenosha Re-unions 1974 and 1979

 William unfortunately died in February 1977 and his nephew Tom Sorbie took over the honorary role as "Clan Chief".
 Incidentally, Tom had already made a number of journeys back to Scotland to revisit his roots and had met family members back in Stonehouse.
 One of his ports of call was at the door of 'our own' Tom Sorbie in Larkhall.

-July 1979 saw the second reunion at the same location.
+July 1979 saw the second reunion, held at the ranch of Doug and Marge Sorbie.
 From the photo below it is apparent that this was a much larger affair with many more Sorbie family members attending.
+Click here to see the full list.

 Since then the Sorbie family has spread far and wide and multiplied in numbers.
-Their U.S.A. heartland is still the Missouri / Illinois / Wisconsin area, but pockets of Sorbies now live in places such as Montana, California, Florida, Indiana and Ohio..
+Their U.S.A. heartland is still the Missouri / Illinois / Wisconsin area, but pockets of Sorbies now live in places as diverse as Montana, California, Florida, Michigan and New England.

 Joe has been a great friend to the 'Sorbie Quest', supplying us with a large volume of information and helping to fit the puzzle together.
 He has been able to speak to elderly relatives and track down family members who had been out of contact for some time.
 If any American Sorbies or their descendants want to make contact with Joe please e-mail Andy Potts at the address featured on the 'home page' and it will be forwarded onto him.